Federal Criminal Defense

 Today, more than half of prisoners serving sentences of more than a year in federal facilities were convicted of drug offenses.
 It is therefore extremely important that you hire an attorney with extensive experience in federal court and specific experience with federal drug cases.

-Potential Sentences for Federal Crimes
+Potential Sentences of Federal Crimes

 In Federal Court, sentences are determined and imposed exclusively by a United States District Court Judge.
 The Judge makes a sentencing determination after consulting the United States Federal Sentencing Guidelines and reviewing each defendant’s particular background and criminal history, as well as the circumstances surrounding the offense.
 Sentences are also influenced by whether the defendant pleaded guilty, by whether a defendant has provided cooperation to the government, or whether the defendant went to trial.